makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

-Writing a script that prints text
+Display the character of a confused smiley